dedis/student_18_hugo_verex/README.md

 `go test -run Spawn` will test spawning a byzcoin ledger

+`go test -run Display` will display the test account balance

+`go test -run Credit` will credit the test account

-`go test -run Invoke_Deploy` will test deploying the contract
+`go test -run Deploy` will test deploying the contract

-`go test -run Invoke_Call` will test the minting of new tokens from the above contract
+`go test -run Transaction` will test the minting of new tokens from the above contract